chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [ ] refactor: How do add class name to dataclass preview?
 - [ ] feat: How to enable module-level skip for pydunder inspection?

 ## Completed Tasks (newest first)

+- [N] refactor: How do add class name to dataclass preview?
 - [x] Suggest most specific import if parent package is same: Revisit test
 - [x] refactor: Better way for `isEnumAssignment`?
 - [x] refactor: PyDataclassMissingInspection